Jesús Medina

-Jesús Manuel Medina Maldonado (born 30 April 1997) is a Paraguayan professional footballer who plays for Saudi Pro League club Damac and the Paraguay national team.
+Jesús Manuel Medina Maldonado (born 30 April 1997) is a Paraguayan professional footballer who plays for Liga MX club Atlético San Luis and the Paraguay national team.

 Club career

 Medina made his senior debut as a 15-year-old for Libertad on 7 July 2012 in a 1–0 win over Club Rubio Ñu.

 On 31 December 2017, it was announced that Medina was signing with Major League Soccer (MLS) side New York City FC ahead of their 2018 season.
 Medina ultimately played over a hundred MLS games.
 However, after a disappointing 2021 season, New York City opted to decline their contract option on Medina.

 On 17 January 2022, he signed a contract with Russian Premier League (RPL) club CSKA Moscow until the end of the 2024–25 season.

 In July 2023, there were reports in the press about the imminent transition of Medina to Spartak Moscow.
 The fee for the transfer, which led to significant media attention due to CSKA and Spartak being rivals, was estimated to be between 7 million and 7.5 million euros.
 On 10 July 2023, Spartak formally announced the transfer and Medina signed a three-year contract.
 On 5 August 2023, Medina scored within the first 40 seconds of making his debut after coming on as a substitute in what was eventually a 1-4 win over Rubin Kazan.
 This was the quickest goal by any player in their debut in RPL history.

 On 6 September 2025, Medina signed with Damac in Saudi Arabia.